 Another part of this equation is helping growers maintain soil health as they manage their resources.
 Soil health is achieved through the suppression of disease and also managing the physical chemical/biological components of soil health through things like water/nitrogen/carbon cycling—all while growing crops and managing real-world economic pressures.

-New data[6] reveals that TELONE™ give the soil a kick-start by targeting destructive plant parasitic nematodes and harmful soil-borne diseases, shifting microbial populations towards healthy organisms.
-Advances in scientific genome sequencing now show that soil fumigation with TELONE™ does not sterilize the soil, but rather shifts microbial populations towards organisms that help replenish soil health, with microbial populations rebounding in as little as six weeks post-fumigation.
+New data[6] reveals that TELONE™ gives the soil a kick-start by targeting destructive plant parasitic nematodes thereby, supporting microbial populations through enhanced plant root development.
+Advances in scientific genome sequencing now show that soil fumigation with TELONE™ does not sterilize the soil, but rather may cause, at worst, a short-term and slight reduction in microbial populations which rebound in as little as six weeks post-fumigation.

 How does Teleos Support Sustainability?